-We understand the additional vulnerabilities for young children, and we follow the guidance for safeguarding children up to the age of five set out in Section 3 of the Statutory Framework for the Early Years Foundation Stage January 2024.
+We understand the additional vulnerabilities for young children, and we follow the guidance for safeguarding children up to the age of five set out in Section 3 of the Statutory Framework for the Early Years Foundation Stage September 2023.

-- 4.5 Children who have a social worker due to safeguarding or welfare needs may be vulnerable to further harm due to experiences of adversity and trauma, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and positive mental health.
-Our School will identify the additional needs of these children and provide extra monitoring and pastoral/academic support to mitigate these additional barriers.
-We recognise that even when social care intervention has ended, these additional barriers may persist, therefore so too will our additional monitoring and support. - 4.6 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Where it is known that children have suffered abuse, neglect or exploitation or other potentially traumatic adverse childhood experiences, this can impact on their mental health, behaviour and education.
-Our School will identify the additional needs of these children and provide extra monitoring and pastoral support to mitigate these additional barriers.
-Where necessary, referrals will be made to mental health professionals for further support. - 4.7 Our School is a part of Sussex Police Operation Encompass (see Appendix B of this policy for further details) and we will support individual children as necessary when we receive a notification of an incident of domestic violence or abuse.

-4.8 Our School takes a trauma informed approach to supporting children, considering their lived experience, and factoring this into how we can best support them with their welfare and engage them with their learning.
+- 4.4 Children who have a social worker due to safeguarding or welfare needs may be vulnerable to further harm due to experiences of adversity and trauma, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and positive mental health.
+Our school will identify the additional needs of these children and provide extra monitoring and pastoral/academic support to mitigate these additional barriers.
+We recognise that even when social care intervention has ended, these additional barriers may persist, therefore so too will our additional monitoring and support. - 4.5 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Where it is known that children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can impact on their mental health, behaviour and education.
+Our school will identify the additional needs of these children and provide extra monitoring and pastoral support to mitigate these additional barriers.
+Where necessary, referrals will be made to mental health professionals for further support. - 4.6 Our school is a part of Sussex Police Operation Encompass (see Appendix B of this policy for further details) and we will support individual children as necessary when we receive a notification of an incident of domestic violence or abuse. - 4.7 Our school takes a trauma informed approach to supporting children, considering their lived experience, and factoring this into how we can best support them with their welfare and engage them with their learning.